qw245roar/stanford-faq/README.md

 If you are reading this README it means you have downloaded `bot-tutorial-master` bundle from the [ROAR Getting Started](https://stanford-roar.com/#/guide) page.
 You will need to complete below prerequisite steps before you can enter your bot model in a ROAR contest using one of the provided Quickstart Jupyter Notebooks in this bundle.

 ## Prerequisites

 ### Obtain a Bot Identity Token
 Before you can connect to a ROAR contest via one of the provided Quickstart Jupyter Notebooks, you will need complete below steps to register your bot in the contest you wish to enter.
 1. Launch the [ROAR web application](https://stanford-roar.com) and log in.
 1. Click *View & Enter Your Bots* button to the right of the contest you wish to enter your bot in and follow the bot creation wizard <br/>
 1. Make sure to save your bot identity token generated for you at step 3.

-NOTE: You must complete the submit action at step 4 before you can start to use your bot identity token to connect to ROAR.
+**Note:** You must complete the submit action at step 4 before you can start to use your bot identity token to connect to ROAR.

 ### Review Contest Description
 Make sure to review the Contest Description page for the contest in which you want to enter your bot model.
 You can find it by browsing the [ROAR Contests](https://stanford-roar.com/#/contests) view and clicking the *Read Description* button to the right of the contest name.
 For DTCC contest, please review below additional resources from the `bot-tutorial-master` bundle: